QuickCarpet/QuickCarpet/README.md

 - Download fabric installer for client for appropriate version.
 - Open the installer and make sure you are in the client tab.
 - Fill all options and hit install.
-- Download the mod jar and Fabric API (if required).
+- Download the mod jar.
-- Place both the jars in your mods folder.
+- Place the jar file in your mods folder.
 (Make sure u put the mods directly inside `mods/` and not in something like mods/1.14)
 - Open the minecraft launcher and run the game with fabric profile.